Bayesian Network

 • edge_prob (float) – The probability of edge between any two nodes in the topologically sorted DAG.

-• n_states (int or list (array-like) (default: None)) – The number of states of each variable.
+• n_states (int or dict (default: None)) – The number of states of each variable in the form {variable: no_of_states}.
+If a single value is provided, all nodes will have the same number of states.
 When None randomly generates the number of states.

 • latents (bool (default: False)) – If True, also creates latent variables.